JThuge/OCDL/README.md

 # OCDL
-Object-Centric Discriminative Learning for Text-Based Person Retrieval, ICASSP 2025
+Pytorch implementation of the paper "Object-Centric Discriminative Learning for Text-Based Person Retrieval"[ICASSP 2025]